Skip to main content

 5. Farm Subsidy

 Elsie’s farm received $3,500 in ag subsidies.
-State sent 1099 G listing $3,500 in Box 6.
-That shows what is reported on 1099 g for grants exceeding $600.
+The state sent a 1099-G listing $3,500 in Box 6.
+That shows what is reported on 1099-G for grants exceeding $600.

-These examples drill home when to use form 1099 G and when it’s NEC all the way.
+These examples drill home when to use Form 1099 G and when it’s NEC all the way.

 FAQs